Our Adoption Story

-The 3-Week Whirlwind
+The 3-Week Whirlwind of our Adoption Story

 We met with our friends and learned the story - their friend was taking care of his niece.
 She was three months old and lived in our city.
 Her birth mom intended to raise her but needed help.
 Her brother, the baby’s uncle, had peace from God about finding a family to adopt her.